Tams03/CS-Projects/LiveTextTranslator/README.md

 **Course:** Deep Learning and Its Applications
 **Grade:** 99/100
 **Type:** Deep Learning & Web Application
-**Technologies:** Python, NLLB-200, FastAPI, WebSocket, GitHub Codespaces, Firebase, Strealit
+**Technologies:** Python, NLLB-200 (transformer-based translation model), FastAPI, WebSocket, GitHub Codespaces, Firebase, Streamlit

 ---

 ## Overview

-Live Text Translator (named **LinguaLink**) is a real-time multilingual translator for text and planned speech conversations, allowing users speaking different languages to communicate seamlessly using the **NLLB-200 deep learning model** for high-accuracy translation.
+Live Text Translator (named **LinguaLink**) is a real-time multilingual translator for text and planned speech conversations.
-Now includes an **interactive demo page** built with **Streamlit**, where you can try live two-way translation.
+It allows users speaking different languages to communicate instantly and seamlessly leveraging the **NLLB-200 transformer model** for high-accuracy translation.

+> **Note:** NLLB-200 (No Language Left Behind) is a transformer-based model developed by Meta/Facebook, capable of translating between 200 languages with high accuracy, even for low-resource languages.

+An **interactive demo page** is available to showcase the tool to non-coders and allow them to try live translations.
 The project also lays the groundwork for future speech-to-speech, speech-to-text, and text-to-speech integration.

 ---